-The stock options granted after December 31, 2017 vest monthly over 24 or 36 months and have a ten-year contractual term.
+Stock options granted after December 31, 2017 generally vest monthly over a range of 12 to 48 months or vest monthly over a total of 48 months following a one-year cliff and all have a ten-year contractual term.
+During the year ended December 31, 2023, the Company also issued option awards to members of its Board that vest in full on the first anniversary of the grant date.
 Stock options granted prior to December 31, 2017 were either fully vested upon grant or generally vested monthly over a range of three to 24 months and have a ten-year term.
-The Company became publicly traded in July 2021 and lacks company-specific historical and implied volatility information.
-Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies.
+The Company became publicly traded in July 2021 and lacks sufficient company-specific historical and implied volatility information.
+Therefore, it estimates its expected stock volatility using a weighted average blend of historical volatility of a publicly traded set of peer companies, as well as its own historical volatility.
 Due to the lack of historical exercise history, the expected term of the Company's stock options has been determined using the "simplified" method for awards.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is zero based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.